 When a party having a fiduciary duty to another fails in that duty, the party to whom the duty is owed may sue for breach of fiduciary duty.
 To prove such a case, the non-breaching party need only show (1) the breaching party had a fiduciary duty to the non-breaching party; (2) the duty was breached; and (3) the breach resulted in either injury to the non-breaching party or an unfair benefit to the breaching party.
 Damages available in a fiduciary duty case may include both actual and punitive damages.
 In addition, the court may fashion non-monetary relief as necessary to ensure that funds obtained due to the breach are provided to the injured party and that the breaching conduct is stopped.

 When a breach of fiduciary duty against your company has occurred, or your company has been accused of such a breach, it is important to retain an attorney who is willing to engage on a personal level with your company and to take a hands-on approach with your case.
 You can trust my skill and dedication as I work diligently to deliver the best possible outcome.

 The Law Office of Paul R. Clevenger provides effective representation for businesses and individuals in cases alleging fraud or breach of fiduciary duty.
-Call me today at 469-212-9764 or contact me online to schedule a no obligation consultation.
+Call me today at 469-212-9764 or contact me online to schedule a consultation.
 My office is in northeast Dallas at 6510 Abrams Road, close to the White Rock Creek Greenbelt.